 If you like this series you can subscribe here

+How are you?
+I hope you are doing well : ) Thanks so much for being here.
 Every week, we profile a new font and dive into trends, facts, and how-tos about using it.
-Welcome to our seventh profile!
+Welcome to our sixth profile!

 Today we have: